lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project2.md

 subclass of `Rectangle` instead of a subclass of `Shape`.
 Change your code to reflect this.

-### Demonstrate your understanding of polymorphism in `ShapeDemo.java`
+### Demonstrate your implementation and understanding of polymorphism in `ShapeDemo.java`

 Notice that we can use the same syntax on different shapes because we have a sensible system of inheritance and abstraction.

-Showcase your program by testing shapes of all types.
+Showcase your program by testing shapes of different types.
 You have a shape that can take many forms (`Circle`, `Square`, etc.).
 In the file `ShapeDemo.java`, create some shapes, and call the methods to get their colors, areas, and perimeters.
 Create a shape and assign it a square.
 Create a circle and assign it a circle.
 Can you create